Prime Video: The 36 Best Movies to Watch

 Lucy and Desi (2022)

 Do you love Lucy?
 How about insightful, nostalgic documentaries?
 If so, you'll need to engage with this Amy Poehler-directed examination into the lives of Lucille Ball and Desi Arnaz.
-The doc charts everything that led up to the pair's iconic run in the '50s sitcom I Love Lucy.
-A feel-good watch, it draws upon home movies and audio provided by Ball and Arnaz's daughter, Lucie Arnaz.
+The feel-good doc draws on home movies and audio provided by Ball and Arnaz's daughter, Lucie Arnaz, and charts everything that led up to the pair's iconic run in the '50s sitcom I Love Lucy.
 When you've wrapped up, a fictional film about the stars, "Being the Ricardos," is also on Prime Video.

 A Man Named Scott (2021)